Disclosure Based on TCFD Recommendations

 Expansion of demand for automotive products due to the spread of Evs Medium to long term Large Large

-Increase in demand for server-related equipment due to the spread of telework Medium to long term Large Large
+Expansion of demand for data centers due to the enhancements of communication traffic and data processing Medium to long term Large Large

-Increase in demand for automation equipment due to the spread of automation and digitization Medium to long term Large Large
+Expansion of demand for infrastructure and automation equipment aimed at enhancing energy efficiency Medium to long term Large Large

 (2) Scenario analysis